memgraph/gqlalchemy/docs/reference/gqlalchemy/instance_runner.md

 **Arguments**:

-- `container` _docker.Container_ - The Docker container to wait for.
+- `container` - The Docker container to wait for.
-- `delay` _float_ - A float that defines how long to wait between retries.
+- `delay` - A float that defines how long to wait between retries.
-- `timeout` _float_ - A float that defines how long to wait for the status.
+- `timeout` - A float that defines how long to wait for the status.

 **Raises**: